 Dive into the Future of Tech!

-Embark on a futuristic journey with YSP Tech, Data & Computer Science (TDCS), a comprehensive, certified, two-week, residential programme tailored for high-schoolers, from grades 9,10, 11 & 12, eager to navigate the dynamic world of cutting-edge Technologies, Data and Computer Sciences.
+Embark on a futuristic journey with YSP Tech, Data & Computer Science (TDCS), a comprehensive, certified, 10-day, residential programme tailored for high-schoolers, from grades 9,10, 11 & 12, eager to navigate the dynamic world of cutting-edge Technologies, Data and Computer Sciences.
 YSP TDCS offers a hands-on approach, guiding students from foundational coding and computational thinking to advanced topics such as Artificial Intelligence (AI), Machine Learning (ML), and Robotics.
 The programme is spread across 2 weeks to build on fundamentals and deep dive into the ever expanding applications of tech and data sciences.
 Students can stay on Ashoka campus during the weekend between the 2 weeks and attend insightful workshops, fun activities, documentary screening and sports sessions.

 This program delves into innovative and expanding fields such as machine learning, deep learning, natural language processing, cybersecurity, computer vision, blockchain, robotics, AI, and data science.
 It also emphasizes the integration of these disciplines with other domains, encouraging an interdisciplinary approach that helps to create and innovate impactful solutions for real-world problems.